penseleit/Matrix-ACE-Markdown-MKDocs-HTML-Help/README.md

 1. The output is built in the `site` folder:  `C:\src\Matrix ACE Help\site`

 ## Deploying the documentation
-The content of the `site` folder is used as the docuemntation for the Matrix ACE product.
+The content of the `site` folder is used as the documentation for the Matrix ACE product.

 Copy the contents of this folder for use in the installation package for the product.